mehdiborji/nanoranger/README.md

 nanoranger has been primarily tested on targeted libraries generated using 10X 5' Chromium and slide-seq 3' platforms.
 It can be used for immune profiling and genotyping from other library types with minimal modifications.

 Further developments for generating count matrices for whole transcriptome libraries as well as addition of other chemistry types are currently underway.

+## Software Dependencies
+This tool has been tested on Python 3.7.10 under Centos and Ubuntu systems.

+The following programs are also assumed to be in path when running the tool.
+Please refer to the provided link for each to install them prior to start of your data analysis using this tool.
+Alternatively they are available as bioconda packages.

+[STAR](https://github.com/alexdobin/STAR) is used for barcode correction against a set of known barcodes.
+By certain input parameter changes we use STAR in a Smith-Waterman-like mode.

+[minimap2](https://github.com/lh3/minimap2) is used for initial alignment of raw nanopore reads to a transcriptome and (subsequently based on operation mode) alignment to a genome.

+[SAMtools](http://www.htslib.org/download/) is used for sorting and indexing BAM files

+[pigz](https://zlib.net/pigz/) is used for compressing output and intermediate fasta and fastq files.

+[MiXCR](https://github.com/milaboratory/mixcr) is used for VDJ alignment and clonotype extraction.
+We have strictly used MiXCR v3 in validating and benchmarking the results against Illumina-based data.
+Latest versions of MiXCR are not fully tested with our workflow and seem not be compatible out of the box without tunning parameters.

+[SeqKit](https://bioinf.shenwei.me/seqkit/) is used for splitting input fastq files in case of very large libraries or libraries prepared with cDNA concatenation.
+Deconcatenation speed-up is achieved by parallel processing of splitted input files.
+To enable this step set the optional boolean flag --split.

 ## Download and Install